ittovate/demo-kafka/README.md

 ### Now you can run using ``java -jar kafka-demo-0.0.1-SNAPSHOT.jar`` ..
 NOTE this name can be changed as you like inside the ``pom.xml`` using ``artifact`` and ``version`` tags

-# How to use
-### Currently there are endpoints for producing both Sync and Async messages both Strings and Person object (as JSON) in the ``producer``
 # Kafka Producer Service

-This service provides endpoints for producing both synchronous and asynchronous messages, handling both String and JSON (Person object) payloads.
+### Currently there are endpoints for producing both Sync and Async messages, handling both Strings and JSON in the producer.
+Additionally, we use Avro with a schema registry for serialization and deserialization of messages.

 ## Endpoints